zrajesh/base-lnk/README.md

-# BeyondU
+# LeadFlow
-A FullStack E-learning platform where learners can buy the courses and teachers can upload their courses.
+A smart CRM platform where you can scrap the emails, send bulk emails and do whatsapp campaign.

 ## Getting Started